Iliad: The Death of Patroclus (Books 16–18)

-Achilles is urged to help retrieve Patroclus' body, but has no armor to wear.
+Achilles is urged to help retrieve Patroclus's body but has no armor to wear.
 Bathed in a brilliant radiance by Athena, Achilles stands next to the Achaean wall and roars in rage.
-The Trojans are terrified by his appearance, and the Achaeans manage to bear Patroclus' body away.
-Polydamas urges Hector again to withdraw into the city; again Hector refuses, and the Trojans camp on the plain at nightfall.
+The Trojans are terrified by his appearance, and the Achaeans manage to bear Patroclus's body away.
+Polydamas again urges Hector to withdraw into the city; again, Hector refuses, and the Trojans camp on the plain at nightfall.

 Achilles mourns Patroclus, brokenhearted.
-Meanwhile, at Thetis' request, Hephaestus fashions a new set of armor for Achilles, including a magnificently wrought shield.
+Meanwhile, at Thetis's request, Hephaestus fashions a new set of armor for Achilles, including a magnificently wrought shield.